jinglim/heaps/README.md

 ## Binomial Heap
 Reference: [https://en.wikipedia.org/wiki/Binomial_heap].

-This is implemented using a tree of BinomialNodes, where each node points to its parent node, its right sibling node and its child node.
+This is implemented using a list of root trees of BinomialNodes, where each node points to its parent node, its right sibling node and its child node.

 ## Next
 * Weak Heap